Tent Camping, Scariest Roller Coaster Ever and Controversial Theme Park Zoo.

 It is advertised as a living museum but we did not see any demonstrations.

 We did walk to the boardwalk and poke our heads in some of the buildings.
 The displays of history were interesting.
 I think a warm day and more time would make this area enjoyable.

 Controversial Wild Kingdom Zoo

-In fact the zoo has been creating quite a controversy for many years.
+In fact, the zoo has been creating quite a controversy for many years.
 A few petitions have been circulated regarding the treatment of the animals.
-And not just the usual suspects – 2 local teens started a big movement a couple years ago.
+And not just the usual suspects – 2 local teens started a big movement a couple of years ago.

 Lagoon A Beach